What Can I Do?

 Philanthropists donate money and volunteers commit their energy to causes.
 Increasingly, many individuals are responding to the question of “what can I do” by contributing their entrepreneurial spirit to drive change through new organisations and ventures — sometimes outside of their own day jobs or as dedicated, full-time pursuits.
 This Feed session features 3 social innovators who have each gone on distinct journeys, building alternative models and staying the course for their personal visions. -Project Feed

 Last Thursday, I joined Project Feed as part of a panel of three, thinking together on the theme of innovating for society.
-According to the organisers, the question of ‘What can I do?’ appears to have appealed to many, which perhaps points to the fact, that the age-old quest to make a difference in the best way can, is very much alive.
+According to the organisers, the question of ‘What can I do?’ appears to have appealed to many, which perhaps points to the fact, that the age-old quest to make a difference in the best way I can, is very much alive.

 Moderated by a very thoughtful Shan, the session was very much a coalescing point for many of my recent thoughts around hard choices, and what would make for a meaningful life, whether defined by impact, ease or fun.